Final Exam Study Guide:

-[note: the exam will be cumulative.
-If you attended class regularly, took notes, actively engaged in blogging, and completed the required the reading, you should be able to do well on the exam given, of course, some additional studying / refreshing]
+[note: exam will be cumulative.
+If you attended class regularly, actively engaged in blogging, reviewed the ClassWrap posts, and did the reading, you should be able to do well on the exam given, of course, some additional studying / refreshing]

 The exam will be held on Wednesday, April 27 from 12:00 – 3:00–the same location as our regular class.

 (1) Text IDs—15 total @ 1 points each = 15%—take 30 minutes.
 Consider this section of the exam more of a celebratory collage of quotes rather than a soul-destroying inquest.

 - These will all be passages that received attention in class–I won’t go out of my way to trick you with these.
 I will also provide a list of authors.

 (2) Short Answer (3-5 sentences) questions—7 total @ 5 points each = 35%—take 45 minutes.
 You will have some choice in the matter (9-10 options).
 Here are a few sample questions:

 - To whom does Cabeza de Vaca address his narrative, and why how does such a highly specific audience constrain the way de Vaca presents his experience?

 - What distinguishes Gloria Anzaldua’s relationship with language, and how does language itself become a significant aspects of her work?

 - What is the political backdrop for James Baldwin’s “Notes of a Native Son,” and what significance does that backdrop hold in relation to the more personal story related?

 - Choose two examples of Puritan spiritual autobiography, and very briefly describe how the text in question challenges the dominant cultural scripts.